For students

 Plucking

-Play a tricky rhythm spot pizzicato instead of with the bow.
-How does removing the bow change how you hear the rhythm and pulse?
+Take a tricky rhythm spot and play it pizzicato instead of with the bow.
+How does this change how you feel and hear the rhythm and pulse?

 #54